feature-engine/feature_engine/docs/index.rst

 - :doc:`imputation/MeanMedianImputer`: replaces missing data in numerical variables by the mean or median
 - :doc:`imputation/ArbitraryNumberImputer`: replaces missing data in numerical variables by an arbitrary value
 - :doc:`imputation/EndTailImputer`: replaces missing data in numerical variables by numbers at the distribution tails
-- :doc:`imputation/CategoricalImputer`: replaces missing data in categorical variables with the string 'Missing' or by the most frequent category
+- :doc:`imputation/CategoricalImputer`: replaces missing data in categorical variables with an arbitrary value or by the most frequent category
 - :doc:`imputation/RandomSampleImputer`: replaces missing data with random samples of the variable
 - :doc:`imputation/AddMissingIndicator`: adds a binary missing indicator to flag observations with missing data
-- :doc:`imputation/DropMissingData`: removes rows containing NA values from dataframe
+- :doc:`imputation/DropMissingData`: removes rows containing missing values from dataframe

 Categorical Variable Encoders: Encoders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~